ckolluru/ckolluru.github.io/_publications/2024-06-18-tractography.md

 We found that a normalized Dice overlap (Dicenorm) metric had a mean value above 0.75 across several millimeters along the nerve.
 We also found that the tractograms were robust to changes in certain image properties (e.g., downsampling in-plane and out-of-plane), which resulted in only a 2% to 9% change to the mean Dicenorm values.
 In a vagus nerve sample, tractography allowed us to readily identify that subsets of fibers from four distinct fascicles merge into a single fascicle as we move ∼5  mm along the nerve’s length.

 Overall, we demonstrated the feasibility of performing automated microscopic tractography on 3D-MUSE datasets of peripheral nerves.
 The software should be applicable to other imaging approaches.
-The code is available at https://github.com/ckolluru/NerveTracker.
+The code is available at [this link](https://github.com/ckolluru/NerveTracker.)